Selective Amnesia: A Continual Learning Approach to Forgetting in Deep Generative Models: Background and Related Work

 \subsection{Data Forgetting}

 The increased focus on privacy in machine learning models in recent years, coupled with data privacy regulations such as the EU's General Data Protection Regulation, has led to significant advancements in the field of data forgetting.
 Data forgetting was first proposed in \cite{cao2015towards} as a statistical query learning problem.
 Later work proposed a dataset sharding approach to allow for efficient data deletion by deleting only specific shards~\cite{bourtoule2021machine}.
-Alternative methods define unlearning through information accessible directly from model weights~\cite{golatkar2020eternal}, while \cite{nguyen2020variational} proposed a variational unlearning method which relies on a posterior belief over the model weights.
-Our method only requires access to a trained model and does not require control over the initial training process or the original dataset, making it distinct from \cite{cao2015towards, bourtoule2021machine}.
+Alternative methods define unlearning through information accessible directly from model weights~\cite{golatkar2020eternal}, while \cite{nguyen2020variational} proposed a variational unlearning method which relies on a posterior belief over the model weights. \citet{wu2020deltagrad} proposes a method to remove the influence of certain datapoints from a trained model by caching the model gradients during training.
+Our method only requires access to a trained model and does not require control over the initial training process or the original dataset, making it distinct from \cite{cao2015towards, bourtoule2021machine, wu2020deltagrad}.
 In addition, earlier methods are designed for discriminative tasks such as classification~\cite{golatkar2020eternal} and regression~\cite{nguyen2020variational}, while we focus on deep generative models.